 As he did not feel it was proper for an insurance company to make such a risky investment, Mr. Robinson made the investment personally.
 In addition, he worried about how the public would accept a Paris fashion house that was owned by an American, so for two years, only a handful of people knew of the investment.
 As Mr. Robinson’s involvement in the business activities of the fashion house increased, especially when he was signing checks, the media eventually found out.
 With his other businesses and his family still in Atlanta, Mr. Robinson became an international commuter.

-“For about four years, I was in Paris at least every 90 days, and all the flights were from New York City,” he remembers.
+“For about four years, I was in Paris at least every 90 days, and all the flights were from New York City,” he remembered.
 By 1966, the house of Yves Saint Laurent had grown too large to commute from Atlanta.
 In one of his hardest business decisions, Mr. Robinson sold his partnership for $1 million because he did not want to move his family to Paris.
-He is still proud of his early investment in a young Parisian designer and maintains a friendship with the now world-famous Saint Laurent.
-Mr. Robinson and his wife, Nita, were among the first dinner guests at Saint Laurent’s famous apartment on the Left Bank, and each year they receive a Christmas card painted by the designer himself.
+He remained proud of his early investment in a young Parisian designer and maintained a friendship with the now world-famous Saint Laurent.
+Mr. Robinson and his wife, Nita, were among the first dinner guests at Saint Laurent’s famous apartment on the Left Bank, and each year they received a Christmas card painted by the designer himself.

 The Move to Banking